onmax/nimiq-mcp/README.md

 The default endpoint at [rpc.nimiqwatch.com](https://rpc.nimiqwatch.com/) provides free rate-limited access to a Nimiq node.

-## Available Tools
+## Available Tools and Resources

-The MCP server provides 20 comprehensive tools for interacting with the Nimiq blockchain:
+The MCP server provides comprehensive tools and resources for interacting with the Nimiq blockchain:

+### Tools (17 available)

+Tools are for dynamic operations and computations:

 ### Blockchain Data Tools